 * Euro rebounds from five-month low vs dollar, above $1.35

-* Trading volume muted on Japanese holiday (Update market action)
+* Trading volume muted on Japanese holiday (Updates market action, changes byline, dateline, previous LONDON)

-Demand for traditional safe-haven yen and Swiss francs persisted but was not strong enough to push them out of recent trading ranges against the dollar, as traders have been assessing whether the fighting in these regions would affect the global economy, analysts said.
+Demand for traditional safe-haven yen and Swiss francs persisted but it was not strong enough to push their values out of their recent trading ranges against the dollar, as traders have been assessing whether the fighting in these regions would affect the global economy, analysts said.

 Volumes were light due to a holiday in Japan.